tur11ng/tur11ng/README.md

 ### Hi there 👋

 - 🎓 I hold an Int.
 MSc. degree in Computer Science and Informatics.
-- 🔭 I’m currently working as a Cyber Security Engineer.
+- 🔭 I’m currently working as a Cyber Security Engineer and part-time Freelance Fullstack Software Engineer.
 - 🤟 My interests include Cryptography, Mathematics, Reverse Engineering and Embedded Development.

 <!--